lightly-ai/lightly/docs/source/getting_started/benchmarks.rst

 - `Dataset <https://github.com/fastai/imagenette>`_
 - :download:`Code <benchmarks/imagenette_benchmark.py>`

+Imagenette is a subset of 10 easily classified classes from ImageNet.
 For our benchmarks we use the 160px version of the Imagenette dataset and resize the input images to 128 pixels during training.
 We train the self-supervised models from scratch on the training data.
 At the end of every epoch we embed all training images and use the features for a kNN classifier with k=20 on the test set.
 The reported kNN Top 1 is the max accuracy over all epochs the model reached.
-All experiments use the same ResNet-18 backbone and the default ImageNet-1k training parameters from the respective papers.
+All experiments use the same ResNet-18 backbone and the default ImageNet1k training parameters from the respective papers.

 The following experiments have been conducted on a system with single A6000 GPU.
 Training a model takes three to five hours, including kNN evaluation.